 We think that this is a complex issue.
-Further work is needed so that we can find reasons for any imbalance.
-This problem has been looked at by several non-dental working groups.
+It is clear that further work is needed, so that we can find reasons for any imbalance.
+This problem has been looked at by several non dental working groups.
 (2) In summary, it appears that the background for the imbalance may be considered as: